vladzaharia/assassin/README.md

 ### Testing

-No tests currently, but `npm run test` will run them once they exist.
+You can run all tests with `npm run test` in the main directory.
 This is equivalent to `nx run-many -t test` which runs the `test` job in all available projects:

 - `assassin-server`
 - `assassin-app`